icon-project/IIPs/IIPS/iip-draft_btp.md

     Error Message
   - BTP Messages with old sequence numbers are ignored.
 A BTP Message contains future sequence number will fail.
 * Params
-  - bmc: String ( BTPAddress of the BMC handling the message )
+  - _bmc: String ( BTP Address of the BMC handling the message )
-  - from: String ( BTPAddress of the BMC generating the message )
+  - _prev: String ( BTP Address of the previous BMC )
-  - seq: Integer ( next sequence number to get a message )
+  - _seq: Integer ( next sequence number to get a message )
-  - msg: Bytes ( serialized bytes of Relay Message )
+  - _msg: Bytes ( serialized bytes of Relay Message )
 * Returns
   - List of serialized bytes of a [BTP Message](#btp-message)